Industry News

 Better visibility over approvals

 Online proofing makes it possible to track the progress of content precisely.
-Teams know which files are waiting, under review or already approved.
+Teams know which files are awaiting approval, in progress or already approved.

 This visibility makes project management, meeting deadlines and tracking each set objective easier.